 Community Children's Nurse Education and Practice Standards

-The Queen’s Nursing Institute (QNI) and Queen’s Nursing Institute Scotland (QNIS) have worked together with leading experts from across the UK to develop a set of voluntary standards to support Community Children’s Nurse education and practice across the four UK countries.
+The Queen’s Nursing Institute (QNI) and Queen’s Nursing Institute Scotland (QNIS) have published new Standards for Community Children’s Nurse Education and Practice.

 The QNI and QNIS worked together with leading experts to develop the new voluntary standards, to support Community Children’s Nurse (CCN) education and practice in all four countries of the UK.
 The standards make explicit the practice expectations of Community Children’s Nurses on completing a Specialist Practice Qualification (SPQ).